Coast FIRE: A Practical Path to Financial Independence for Families

 The Advantages of Coast FIRE

-Coast FIRE can feel psychologically lighter than other versions of FIRE.
+Coast FIRE can feel psychologically different from more aggressive versions of FIRE.

 The Challenges of Coast FIRE